winebarrel/sdbcli/README.rst

   .consistent (true|false)?  displays ConsistentRead parameter or changes it .iteratable (true|false)?  displays iteratable option or changes it
-                             all results are displayed if true .timeout    SECOND         displays a timeout second or changes it .version                   displays a version
+                             all results are displayed if true .timeout    SECOND?        displays a timeout second or changes it .version                   displays a version

   ap-northeast-1> select * from test;